Submissions open September 9, 2020!

-Films with running times of less than 40 minutes are considered Shorts.
-Films 40 minutes or longer are considered Features.
-Please select your submission classification based on what the final projected running time will be, including credits.
+Films with running times of 40 minutes or less are considered Shorts.
+Films more than 40 minutes in length are considered Features.
+Please select your submission category based on what the final projected running time will be, including credits.
 There is no maximum length limitation for features, and no minimum length requirement for shorts.

 • Will screening/licensing fees be paid to submissions that are accepted into the Festival?

 Submissions accepted into the Festival will not be provided screening/licensing fees.

 • Can I submit my film if it’s not completed?

 Works-in-progress may be submitted to the festival for consideration, but should be 99% completed and need to include very specific details regarding elements to be completed (i.e. “Additional color correction will be completed January 2021”), as well as a firm completion date.

 • When will I be notified if my film has been accepted to participate in the festival?